Long Beach, California: Retail

-Culture
+Arts and culture

 Art

 The Long Beach Museum of Art, sited in the historic Elizabeth Milbank Anderson residence, is owned by the City of Long Beach, and operated by the Long Beach Museum of Art Foundation.
-Long Beach also features the Museum of Latin American Art, founded in 1996 by Dr. Robert Gumbiner.
+Long Beach also features the Museum of Latin American Art (MOLAA), founded in 1996 by Dr. Robert Gumbiner.
 It is the only museum in the western United States that exclusively features modern and contemporary Latin American art.

 Long Beach's newest museum is The Pacific Island Ethnic Art Museum (PieAM).
 This museum was a project of Robert Gumbiner at the time of his death.
 The museum opened October 15, 2010.

 In 1965, Long Beach State hosted the first International Sculpture Symposium to be held in the United States and the first at a college or university.
 Six sculptors from around the world and two from the United States created many of the monumental sculptures seen on the campus.
 There are now over 20 sculptures on the campus.

 Long Beach is known for its street art.
 Some of the murals were created in conjunction with the city's Mural and Cultural Arts Program, but many others were not.